bitmovin/bitmovin-player-web-analytics-conviva/README.md

  0. Clone Git repository
  1. Install node.js
- 2. Install Gulp: `npm install --global gulp-cli`
- 3. Install required npm packages: `npm install`
+ 2. Install required npm packages: `npm install`
- 4. Run Gulp tasks (`gulp --tasks`)
+ 3. Run tasks (`npm run tasks`)
-  * `gulp` to build project into `dist` directory
+  * `npm run build:dev` to build project into `dist` directory
-  * `gulp watch` to develop and rebuild changed files automatically
+  * `npm run watch` to develop and rebuild changed files automatically
-  * `gulp serve` to open test page in browser, build and reload changed files automatically
+  * `npm run serve` to open test page in browser, build and reload changed files automatically
     * see `conviva\README.md`
-  * `gulp lint` to lint TypeScript and SASS files
+  * `npm run lint` to lint TypeScript and SASS files
-  * `gulp build-prod` to build project with minified files into `dist` directory
+  * `npm run build` to build project with minified files into `dist` directory

-To just take a look at the project, also run `gulp serve`.
+To just take a look at the project, also run `npm run serve`.

 ## Usage

- 1. Build the script by running `gulp build-prod`
+ 1. Build the script by running `npm run build`
  2. Include `bitmovinplayer-analytics-conviva.min.js` **after** `conviva-core-sdk.min.js` in your HTML document
  3. Create an instance of `ConvivaAnalytics` **before** calling `player.setup(...)` and pass in your Conviva `CUSTOMER_KEY` and optional configuration properties:
     ```js